jacobecox/templates/clickhouse/versions/2.2.0/README.md

 1. Create your bucket.
 Update the value `bucket` to include its name and `region` to include its region.

 2. If you do not have a Cloud Account set up, refer to the docs to [Create a Cloud Account](https://docs.controlplane.com/guides/create-cloud-account).
+Update the value `cloudAccountName`.

-3. Create a new policy with the following JSON and attach it to the role (replace `YOUR_BUCKET_NAME`)
+3. Create a new policy with the following JSON (replace `YOUR_BUCKET_NAME`)

 ```JSON
 {